-Historic Zaisan hill is a steep hill that sits between sacred Bogd Khan mountain and Ulaanbaatar city.
+Historic Zaisan memorial is a steep hill that sits between sacred Bogd Khan mountain and Ulaanbaatar city.
 According to a legend, Zaisan hill was a secret meeting point for Mongolian revolutionists who led the Mongolian Revolution of 1911.

 In 1971, the Soviets built a memorial, on top of Zaisan hill, in the memory of Russian and Mongolian soldiers who lost their lives during WWII.
-Furthermore, the memorial symbolises political friendship between Mongolian and Russian..
+Furthermore, the memorial symbolises political friendship between Mongolian and Russian.

 The most magnificent part of the memorial is 27 m tall statue of Russian soldier holding a flag with the red army’s symbol on top.
 On the back of the soldier, 600 m circular wall lifted from the ground representing historic murals inside.
 Over 600 steep stairs lead to the memorial and one who made the climb deserves a stunning panoramic view of Ulaanbaatar city.